Dennis Bergkamp: International career

 He took one touch to control a long 60-yard aerial pass from Frank de Boer, brought the ball down through Argentine defender Roberto Ayala's legs, and finally finished by firing a volley with the outside of his right foot, past keeper Carlos Roa at a tight angle from the right.

 The goal, cited by Bergkamp as his favourite in his career, was his 36th for the national team, overtaking Faas Wilkes as the record scorer.
+Bergkamp had also previously set-up Kluivert's opening goal with his head.

-In the semi-finals, the Netherlands lost to Brazil on penalties after drawing 1–1 in normal time.
-Bergkamp made the All-Star team of the tournament, alongside Frank de Boer and Edgar Davids.
+His other two goals of the tournament came in the Netherlands' 5–0 victory over South Korea on 20 June, in the team's second group match (scoring the third goal, in addition to setting up Phillip Cocu's opener), and in the 2–1 win over Yugoslavia on 26 June in the round of 16, in which Bergkamp opened the scoring in the first half.
+He also assisted Cocu's opening goal in the final group match, a 2–2 draw against Mexico, on 25 June.
+In the semi-finals, the Netherlands lost to defending champions Brazil on penalties after drawing 1–1 in normal time, with Bergkamp netting his spot-kick in the shoot-out.
+Bergkamp made the All-Star team of the tournament, alongside compatriots Frank de Boer and Edgar Davids.

 On 9 October 1999, Bergkamp scored his final goal for the Netherlands, against Brazil.
 As the Netherlands were co-hosts for Euro 2000, the team automatically qualified for the tournament and were considered favourites.
-In the semi-finals, the Netherlands lost 3–1 on penalties to Italy.
+Bergkamp went scoreless throughout the competition, but assisted three goals: he set-up Kluivert's goal in the Netherlands' final group match, a 3–2 win over eventual champions France, which allowed them to top their group, and also assisted two goals (Kluivert's opener and the first of Marc Overmars's two goals) in a 6–1 win over Yugoslavia in the quarter-finals.
+In the semi-finals, the Netherlands lost 3–1 on penalties to Italy, following a 0–0 draw.
 Following the defeat, Bergkamp announced his retirement from international football, choosing to focus on his club career.
 His final goal tally of 37 goals in 79 appearances was overtaken by Patrick Kluivert in June 2003.